changsanjiang/SJFullscreenPopGesture/README.md

 @property (nonatomic, strong, readwrite) NSArray<NSValue *> *sj_fadeArea;

 /*!
  *  The specified area does not trigger gestures.
+It does not affect other ViewControllers.
  *  In the array is subview.
  *  @[@(self.label)]
  *